gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p3.md

 ![A line chart with too many lines](/assets/images/dash-p3-line2.png)
 <br>_The lines are so close as to be hard to differentiate._

 Line charts _interpolate_ data between two points with a line.
 This is desirable in most cases, since the shape provided aids perception.
-It can also hide missing information or the opposite; make us think we have data we really don't.
+Unfortunately interpolation can also hide missing information or the opposite; make us think we have data we really don't.
 Take our example line chart from earlier, now with points at each reading:

 ![A line chart with points at each measurement](/assets/images/dash-p3-line3.png)
 <br>_The points show that we only get one reading at each change in latency._